jeremjlr/MurphySecurity/README.md

 <p>I made scripts to install/uninstall everything so while the installation process might seem a bit tedious, it is acutally very straight forward.</p>

 ## Features
-<p>As of now, MurphySecurity has the following non-exhaustive functionnal features :</p>
+As of now, MurphySecurity has the following non-exhaustive functionnal features :
 <ul>
   <li>One raspberry pi is used as the core device, it can be accessed by ip with any web browser.</li>
   <li>Both core and cameras auto restart in case of crash or power-cut.</li>
-  <li>The core raspberry pi can also be used as a camera.</li>
+  <li>A single raspberry pi can be used as both core and camera at the same time.</li>
   <li>The system doesn't stop working/recording in case of internet failure.</li>
   <li>The system reconnects automatically once internet is back up.</li>
   <li>Easy plug&play once installation is done on the raspberry pis.</li>